It’s that time of year again… back-to-school season will be here in a couple blinks!

 Clipboards are awesome for taking notes (or doing homework in bed!) and a must for back to school.
 The competition charges $1.50 and up, so I suggest sticking with Dollar Tree on this one.

 3. Grab basic calculators for just a dollar.

-Even if you can find a coupon, calculators can be pretty pricy, running between $3.99 – $12.99 for a basic model at Target.
+Calculators can be pretty pricy if you don’t shop smart, running between $3.99 – $12.99 for a basic model at Target.